compassdigital/journey-builder-activity-template/README.md

 #### Create a Customer Segment
 Go to Customers and add the following two filters:
 * In The criteria dropdown, select `CUSTOM ATTRIBUTES & EVENTS` -> `Metadata`, set the property name to `origin`, set condition to `is` and enter the value `Journey`
-* In The criteria dropdown, select `CUSTOM ATTRIBUTES & EVENTS` -> `Metadata`, set the property name to `code`, set condition to `is` and enter the value of the promocode you have set up in Journey Builder Activity.
+* In The criteria dropdown, select `CUSTOM ATTRIBUTES & EVENTS` -> `Metadata`, set the property name to the promocode name you have created, set condition to `is` and enter the value true.
 * Click on `CREATE SEGMENT`, make sure you select the presented option for auto-update.

 #### Create a Voucher Code.